bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 1. Geographic Variation

+Yes.
+This data is for every aviation incident in the world from 1908-2019.

 2. Trend related to the news

+Yes.
+Aviation incidents/crashes have been in the spotlight recently, not to mention the significance of certain flights in American history.

 3. Who does that?

+Yes.
+Travelers throughout the world.

 4. Answering a question people care about

+Yes.
+Finding specifics that lead to aviation accidents is something the public would most likely care about.

 5. Valuable to businesses

+This is particulary important for commerical airlines and airplane manufacturers.
+A business does not want to be the airline/manufacturer whose planes continuosly crash.

 6. What's the most popular?

+Yes.
+It would be particulary useful to understand the areas that most accidents occur and the commonalities between them, including the airline.

 7. Cost/Money rankings

+Doesn't quite relate to the topic.

 ## Misconceptions

 What misconceptions do people have about your topic?

+Some people think flying is dangerous.
+In a way it is: in the sense that if anything WERE to go wrong, it is probably not going to end well.
+However, statistically, flying is rather safe.

 ## Examples